 The patient (or patient representative, as appropriate) has a right to:

-- Impartial, reasonable access to medically indicated treatment and care regardless of age, race, color, religion, culture, ethnicity, language, national origin, sex, sexual orientation, gender identity or expression, genetic information, familial status, socioeconomic status, physical or mental disability, or veteran status.
+- Impartial, reasonable access to medically indicated treatment and care regardless of age, race, color, religion, culture, ethnicity, national origin, sex, sexual orientation, gender identity or expression, socioeconomic status, familial status, physical or mental disability, or veteran status.

 - Care that respects the patient’s psychosocial, spiritual, cultural and personal values and expressions of belief and practice as long as these do not harm others or interfere with the course of treatment to which he or she has agreed.